- Default Parameters

 null disables scaling.

-If the image is bigger, it’ll try other preview generators, but will most likely show the default mimetype icon
+Max file size for generating image previews with imagegd (default behaviour) If the image is bigger, it will try other preview generators, but will most likely show the default mimetype icon

 The following providers are enabled by default: